sashalex007/quartz_blog/content/leetcode/Maximum profit in job scheduling.md

 #memory: o(n)
 ```

 There is also a very interesting heap solution which is also more space efficient (and slightly more time efficient).
-The idea simulate starting each jobs with the maximum profit that has been seen so far.
+The idea is to simulate starting each job with the maximum profit that has been seen so far.
 In other words, every job started gets added to a min heap with the profit from that job, plus the max profit that has been popped off the heap.
 In some sense, this is similar to space-optimized bottom-up DP.

 **Implementation (heap)**
 ```python